HandyGuySoftware/arcomp/README.md

 # Syslog Parsing

 Arcomp can send output to a syslog or SIEM server using the -s option.
-The following GROK string can be used to parse the arcomp feed:
+The following Grok string can be used to parse the arcomp feed:

 `"\<%{NUMBER:UNWANTED}\>\[%{DATA:runtime}\]\[%{DATA:hostname}\]\[%{DATA:loglevel}\]\[%{DATA:run_id}\]\[%{DATA:action}\](?<location>[^|]*)\|(?<entry>[^|]*)\|(?<description>[^|]*)\|(?<signer>[^|]*)\|(?<company>[^|]*)\|(?<imagepath>[^|]*)\|%{GREEDYDATA:launchstring}"`